"How to choose the best pillow for neck pain?"

-Thousands of New Zealanders could be needlessly suffering from disrupted sleep due to lousy pillow choices at bedtime.
+Thousands of New Zealanders could needlessly suffer from disrupted sleep due to lousy support choices at bedtime.

 According to the Massey University Sleep-Wake Centre, 37 per cent of New Zealand adults aged 30 to 60 are sleep-deprived.

-Several studies have shown that a proper pillow selection can significantly reduce neck pain, upper and lower back discomfort, headaches, shoulder and arm pain, and restlessness.
+Several studies have shown that a proper neck support pillow selection can significantly alleviate your sore neck.

 It would also improve the quality and duration of sleep.
-Chiropractors at Orewa Chiropractic believe that more education around pillow and bed selection could lead to a better quality of life.
+Chiropractic practitioners believe that more education on pillow and bed selections could improve their patient's quality of life.

 Today the choice is vast.
-There are now pillows on the market made from memory foam (developed by NASA) or natural latex/bamboo, which has been shown very effective for neck pain suffering and improving sleep quality.
-However, they can be a significant initial investment.
+There are now pillows on the market made from memory foam (developed by NASA), natural latex/bamboo or Merino wool.
+They have been shown very effective for neck pain suffering and improving sleep quality.
+But, they can be a significant initial investment.

-Polyester filling, less expensive than down and memory foam, provides proper support and holds its shape reasonably well.
+Polyester filling, less expensive than down and memory foam, provides proper and firm neck support and holds its shape reasonably well.
 However, it is also the least durable of these materials.